oleavr/ios-inject-custom/README.md

 data, which you can use for application-specific purposes.

 Note that only the build system is iOS-specific, so this example is easily portable to all other OSes supported by Frida.
-Also note that the injector is quite large due to it containing a frida-helper binary with proper entitlements.
-It is possible to link this in and shave off some footprint, but for this example we'd rather keep things simple.

 # Prerequisites